Overnight Dinner Rolls

 This post may contain affiliate links.
 Please read our disclosure policy.

 Looking for an overnight dinner roll recipe?
 We’ll this is it!
-This is the perfect option for mixing up your dough the day before, putting it in the fridge overnight, and then letting the dough rise, shaping, rising again, and baking the next day.
+This is the perfect option for mixing up your dough the day before, putting it in the fridge to rise overnight, then shaping, rising again, and baking the next day.

 small shiny buttered rolls in a rolled up croissant shape